RESEARCH STARTER

 The movement for culturally congruent care was begun mainly by nursing theorist Madeleine Leininger.
 Her theories of transcultural nursing were presented in several books, such as Culture Care Diversity & Universality.
 Leininger expressed the connections among culture, worldview, and medical practice in a chart known as the Sunrise Model.
 Her theories helped to awaken the medical community to this previously overlooked aspect of patient care.

-Culturally congruent methods may be observed in any medical facility, ranging from clinics to therapists' offices to hospitals to hospices.
-They may be seen during home visits, with the caregiver observing traditional behaviors in a patient's house.
-The health care provider should make every attempt to learn about and respect the cultural traditions he or she encounters.
+Culturally congruent methods may be observed in any medical facility, ranging from clinics to therapists’ offices to hospitals to hospices.
+They may be seen during home visits, with the caregiver observing traditional behaviors in a patient’s house.
+The health care provider should make every attempt to learn about and respect the cultural traditions they encounter.
 Negotiation with the patient and family is frequently necessary, however, to find ways to ensure that cultural or folk-medicine practices do not inhibit the use of modern medical treatments or place the patient or anyone else in harm.
 Cultural restructuring or repatterning may be necessary in those cases where those cultural practices do jeopardize the patient or others.

 In the United States, health care professionals most frequently encounter cultural differences in the treatment of immigrants, Native Americans, or Pacific Islanders.
 Some examples of cultural medical beliefs include wearing protective charms or amulets, eating foods believed to have healing qualities, burning candles, or reciting prayers.
 Generally, any activity should be preserved or maintained unless it would negatively affect the health of the patient or others, in which case it should be negotiated.
-Cultural mores relating to gender roles, individual and family decision-making, financial matters, and social stigmas around health should be taken into consideration when providing culturally congruent care.
-Other elements of culturally congruent care include clear, effective communication in the patient's preferred language; health care providers' self-awareness of their own sociocultural identities and perspectives; and active trust-building in the medical establishment.
+Cultural norms relating to gender roles, individual and family decision-making, financial matters, and social stigmas around health should be taken into consideration when providing culturally congruent care.
+Other elements of culturally congruent care include clear, effective communication in the patient’s preferred language; health care providers’ self-awareness of their own sociocultural identities and perspectives; and active trust-building in the medical establishment.

 Bibliography